 Chart 1 lays out the different conditionality groups and the numbers of people who are in each group.

-30 risk of punitive measures such as sanctions.
-As noted in the new regulations, these changes will increase the number of working claimants being in the intensive placed work conditionality regime, and decrease in the numbers placed in the 'light touch' conditionality regime.31 As discussed in the staff focus groups section below, placing more conditions to work more hours on those UC claimants already in work, can and does impact on them especially those people who have health problems and other issues, who are unable to work any more hours.
+New regulations have recently been introduced that will place greater pressure on people already in work, but not seen as earning enough, to work more hours and/or take a second job to meet the new higher threshold of earnings that is about to be legislated.
+If they fail to comply then they will be at risk of punitive measures such as sanctions.
+As noted in the new regulations, these changes will increase the number of working claimants being in the intensive placed work conditionality regime, and decrease in the numbers placed in the 'light touch' conditionality regime.
+As discussed in the staff focus groups section below, placing more conditions to work more hours on those UC claimants already in work, can and does impact on them especially those people who have health problems and other issues, who are unable to work any more hours.